LLNL/lbann/docs/layers/transform_layers.rst

 Split
 ----------------------------------------

-The Split layer outputs the input tensor to multiple child layers
+The :python:`Split` layer outputs the input tensor to multiple child layers.

 Rarely needed by users.
 This layer is used internally to handle cases where a layer outputs the same tensor to multiple child layers.
 From a